drvdputt/drvdputt/README.md

 ### Who am I?

-Hi, I am Dries Van De Putte, currently an astronomer at Space Telescope Science Institute.
+Hi, I am Dries Van De Putte, currently an astronomer at Western University, Canada.
 This is my Github profile, and I tend to share most of the code that I use for scientific analysis.

 Main website [drvdputt.github.io](https://drvdputt.github.io).